Operation Uranus: Against the German southern flank: 20 November

-In the early morning of 20 November Stavka telephoned Stalingrad Front commander Andrei Yeremenko asking if he would begin his portion of the offensive on schedule, at 08:00.
-He responded he would do so only if the fog lifted; although the 51st Army opened its artillery barrage on time because front headquarters could not contact the division, the rest of the forces prepared for the operation received orders to postpone the attack until 10:00.
+In the early morning of 20 November, Stavka telephoned Stalingrad Front commander Andrei Yeremenko asking if he would begin his portion of the offensive on schedule, at 08:00.
+He responded he would do so only if the fog lifted; although the 51st Army opened its artillery barrage on time, because front headquarters could not contact the division, the rest of the forces prepared for the operation received orders to postpone the attack until 10:00.
 The 51st Army engaged the Romanian 6th Corps, taking many prisoners.
 As the 57th Army joined the attack at 10:00, the situation developed in such a way that the Stalingrad Front could throw its armored corps into battle.
-The German 297th Infantry Division watched as its Romanian support failed to put up resistance against the Red Army.
+The German 297th Infantry Division watched, as its Romanian support failed to put up resistance against the Red Army.
 However, confusion and lack of control caused the Soviet 4th and 13th Mechanized Corps to stumble as they began to exploit the breakthroughs achieved by the opening offensive.

 The Germans responded quickly by redeploying their only reserve in the area, the 29th Panzergrenadier Division.
 Despite initial victories against Soviet armored forces, the Romanian collapse forced the division to again redeploy in an attempt to shore up defenses to the south.
 The 29th Panzergrenadier Division's counterattack cost the Red Army around fifty tanks, and caused Soviet commanders to worry about the safety of their left flank.
-However, the German division's redeployment meant that by the end of the day only the 6th Romanian Cavalry Regiment stood between advancing Soviet forces and the Don River.
+However, the German division's redeployment meant that by the end of the day, only the 6th Romanian Cavalry Regiment stood between advancing Soviet forces and the Don River.

 Continued operations: 20–23 November

 While the Stalingrad Front launched its offensive on 20 November, the 65th Soviet Army continued to apply pressure to the German 11th Corps along the northern shoulder of the Sixth Army's flank.
 The Red Army's 4th Tank Corps advanced beyond the German 11th Corps, while the 3rd Guards Cavalry Corps crashed into the German unit's rear.
-The German 376th Infantry Division and the Austrian 44th Infantry Division began to redeploy to face the enemy on their flanks, but were hindered by shortage of fuel.
+The German 376th Infantry Division and the Austrian 44th Infantry Division began to redeploy to face the enemy on their flanks, but were hindered by a shortage of fuel.
 The 14th Panzer Division's panzer regiment destroyed a flanking regiment of the Soviet 3rd Guards Cavalry Corps, but its anti-tank artillery suffered heavy casualties when it was overrun by Soviet forces.
-By the end of the day the Soviet 1st Tank Corps was chasing the retreating 48th Panzer Corps, while the Soviet 26th Tank Corps had captured the town of Perelazovsky, almost 130 km to the northwest of Stalingrad.
+By the end of the day, the Soviet 1st Tank Corps was chasing the retreating 48th Panzer Corps, while the Soviet 26th Tank Corps had captured the town of Perelazovsky, almost 130 km to the northwest of Stalingrad.